This post may contain affiliate links. Please read our disclosure policy.

 - Place all the ingredients in a 9×13 oven safe baking dish.
 Toss well to combine all the ingredients together.

-- Cover with aluminum foil and bake in the oven until the vegetables soften and the beef is cooked through, about 1.5 hours.
+- Cover with aluminum foil and bake in the oven until the vegetables soften and the beef is cooked through, 75-90 minutes.

 - Remove the foil and broil for an additional 3-5 minutes.